-The study phase includes the Front End Engineering and Design (FEED) which was initiated in the beginning of 2013.
+The study phase includes the Front End Engineering and Design (FEED) which was initiated in 2011.
 Detailed engineering studies started in November 2013 and will be followed by material and services tendering, equipment ordering and procurement.
-The condensate export pipeline installation is planned for February 2015 and will last approximately one year.
+The gas export pipeline installation will last approximately one year.
 Details of construction and operation of the proposed pipeline are as follow: